 However, in the days before rescue inhalers, it probably would have been a viable option.
 For those with very mild asthma, or for the many people who can’t gain access for whatever reason to the many wonderful asthma medicines now available, perhaps coffee would prove useful.
-But it will never be a top-line asthma treatment, not like theophylline once was, anyway.
+But it will never be a first-line asthma treatment, not like theophylline once was, anyway.

 Does caffeine help you with your asthma symptoms?
 Share your experience with us.